UKCloud/documentation/articles/portal/ptl-how-use-my-calls.md

 2. The **Progress Notes** tab contains the following information:

-    - **Add New Note** enables you to provide additional information relating to your request and respond to any questions from our engineers.
+    - **Add New Note** enables you to provide additional information relating to your request and respond to any questions from our support team.

         ![Add New Note button](images/ptl-mycalls-btn-add-note-request.png)

-      In the *Notes History*, you can also read updates on your requests from our engineers.
+      In the *Notes History*, you can also read updates on your requests from the support team.
 Double-click to open an update.
 You can see who provided the update and the date it was provided.

     - Click **Attach** to attach documents to your service request.
 Any documents you attach will be listed in the ticket.
 For security purposes some file attachments formats are not accepted.

         ![Attach button](images/ptl-mycalls-btn-attach-request.png)

 3. The **Request Details** tab contains details of the request that was submitted.
+For example:

     ![Request Details tab](images/ptl-mycalls-tab-request-details.png)